Schedule Change

 Sunnylands Center & Gardens

-• The interior design is by Michael Smith, interior designer for the Obama White House family quarters.
+• The interior design is by Michael Smith, interior designer for the White House family quarters for President Barack Obama.

-• The nine-acre Gardens, by the Office of James Burnett, consist of more than 53,000 individual arid-landscape plants and 1.25 miles of walking paths.
+• The nine-acre gardens, designed by the Office of James Burnett, consist of more than 53,000 individual arid-landscape plants and 1.25 miles of walking paths.

 • Wall panels provide information on the history of Walter and Leonore Annenberg at Sunnylands, the famous people who visited, and the contemporary retreat program.

-• More than 3,000 letters from 11 presidents dating from Dwight D. Eisenhower to Barack Obama.
+• More than 3,000 letters from eleven U.S. presidents dating from Dwight D. Eisenhower to Barack Obama.

 • 3,400 books about art, etiquette, birds, plants, journalism, history, geography, music, and government.